-To gain insights into the impact of the COVID-19 pandemic on financial security in the U.S., the Consumer Finance Institute (CFI) at the Federal Reserve Bank of Philadelphia conducted a series of national surveys of consumers beginning in April 2020 and concluding in April 2022.
-The 12 waves of the survey focused on changes in job status and personal financial security throughout the pandemic.
-This repository shares data relating to topics that were monitored since the beginning of the survey series in April 2020, specifically respondents’ ability to work at their jobs and their self-reported feelings of financial security.
+To track the effects of the COVID-19 pandemic on financial security in the U.S., the Consumer Finance Institute (CFI) at the Federal Reserve Bank of Philadelphia conducted 12 national consumer surveys between April 2020 and April 2022.
+The surveys focused on changes in job status and personal financial security throughout the pandemic.

-To account for variances in core demographic distributions and to generate more level wave-to-wave comparisons, we have reweighted the results of each survey wave in these chart packs to reflect the income, age, and gender distributions of the 2020 American Community Survey.
-This allows a more direct comparison of high-level results across surveys.
+To account for variances in core demographic distributions between surveys, we reweighted the results of each survey wave to reflect the income, age, and gender distributions of the 2020 American Community Survey.
 After reweighting, each wave now reflects identical distributions of income, age, and gender.
-All data referenced in this repository reflect the reweighted version of each wave’s results, unless specifically noted otherwise; therefore, values reported previously may be different than those referenced here.
+All data referenced in this repository reflect the reweighted results from each wave, unless specifically noted otherwise; therefore, values reported previously may be different than those referenced here.